w3f/polkadot-wiki/docs/learn-account-generation.md

 There is currently no indication of a pending transaction from a multi-sig in the UI.
 This means the second signatory must **repeat the call in full** in order to sign it.
 In other words:

 - if Alice initiates a transaction from the multi-sig to Ferdie for 150 tokens, there will be a pending transaction in the chain.
-- if Bob initiates a transaction from the multi-sig to Ferdie for 250 tokens, there will be **another** pending TX in the chain, and the first one will not complete.
+- if Bob initiates a transaction from the multi-sig to Ferdie for 250 tokens, there will be **another** pending transaction in the chain, and the first one will not complete.
 - because the threshold is 2/3, Charlie can now finalize either or both of these by repeating the desired transaction.

 Other calls work exactly the same - if a multi-sig wants to become a Council member, the candidacy request has to come from the multi-sig, but be signed (re-requested) from each signatory until the threshold is reached.